NunoDeOliveira/distributed-payment-platform/README.md

 **CI/CD**
 - **GitHub Actions**: automated pipeline for building Docker images in Kubernetes K3s

----

 ## Design of Infraestructure

-The application infrastructure is deployed in AWS.
-Terraform creates the required cloud resources, while K3s manages the application workloads inside the Kubernetes cluster.
+The infrastructure runs in the AWS `eu-west-2` region and is created with Terraform.
+It includes a network, three EC2 instances, and a K3s cluster distributed across three Availability Zones.

 ![Infrastructure](docs/infrastructure-diagram.png)

- - **AWS and Terraform** — AWS provides the computing and networking resources required by the application.
-Terraform defines and creates these resources using infrastructure as code.

-- **Kubernetes (K3s)** — K3s manages the microservices inside the cluster.
-It deploys the containers, maintains the required replicas, and provides internal communication between services.

----
+- **VPC** — all infrastructure resources are placed inside a `10.0.0.0/16` Virtual Private Cloud.

+- **Subnets** — the VPC has one public subnet for the K3s server and two private subnets for the worker nodes.
+Each subnet is located in a different Availability Zone.

+- **Internet connectivity** — the Internet Gateway connects the public subnet to the Internet.
+The NAT Gateway allows the private worker nodes to access the Internet without accepting direct connections from outside the VPC.

+- **EC2 instances** — one EC2 instance runs the K3s control plane, and two EC2 instances work as worker nodes.

+- **Security groups** — security groups control access to SSH, the K3s API, the application `NodePort`, PostgreSQL, and communication between the cluster nodes.

 ## Deployment of microservices

-The deployment process packages each microservice as a Docker image and uses GitHub Actions to automate the delivery of new application versions.
+Each microservice is packaged as a Docker image.
+GitHub Actions automates the build and publication of the images and applies the Kubernetes manifests to the K3s cluster.

+### Docker

-- **Docker** — each microservice is packaged as an independent Docker image, including the application and its required dependencies.
+Each service has its own Docker image containing the application and its runtime dependencies.

+### CI/CD with GitHub Actions

-- **CI/CD with GitHub Actions** — GitHub Actions automates the build and publication of Docker images and deploys the Kubernetes configuration to the K3s cluster.
+GitHub Actions builds and publishes the Docker images and deploys the Kubernetes resources required by the application.

----

 ## Getting Started
 ## Local Test Evidence